bartobri/no-more-secrets/README.md

 } NmsArgs;
 ```
 * `char *src` should contain a pointer to the string of character you wish to perform the effect on.
 This is the only member that you need to set prior to calling `nms_exec()`.
 * `char *return_opts` shuold contain a string of characters, of which one is required by the user to press before nms_exec will return execution back to the calling function.
-Only use this if the user must choose an option from a menu that is presented after the text "descrypts".
+Only use this if the user must choose an option from a menu that is presented after the text "decrypts".
 See the included program 'sneakers' as an example.
-* int input_cursor_x and int input_cursor_y - These should contain the x/y coordinates for the cursor if you wish it to be places at a specific location on screen after the text "decrypts".
+* `int input_cursor_x` and `int input_cursor_y` - These should contain the x/y coordinates for the cursor if you wish it to be placed at a specific location on screen after the text "decrypts".
-* bool show_cursor - set to `true` if you want the cursor to be visible during the text decryption effect.
+* `bool show_cursor` - Set to `true` if you want the cursor to be visible during the text decryption effect.

 License
 -------